RealTimeLogic/Xedge32/doc/source/misc.rst

 esp32.wconnect([ssid, password])
 --------------------------------

 Connect to a Wi-Fi network by providing the SSID and password.
 This function starts the connection phase as a background process and returns immediately.
 The connection status is printed in the :ref:`LuaShell32`.
+The credentials are stored persistently in the NVRAM if the ESP32 successfully connects to the network.

 You can also call this function to disconnect from a network by calling it without arguments, or to connect to a new network.